How to be approved for a $5,000 loan with good or bad credit

 You usually make the repayments when you receive your pay, and some lenders give you options on how to make repayments.
-Most lenders offer direct debit repayments, as you don’t have to worry about making the repayments yourself, but you do need the money available in your account.
+Most lenders offer direct debit repayments, so you don’t have to worry about making the repayments yourself – but you do need the money available in your account.

 Due to high risk of these loans, the lenders usually charge higher fees.

 - Disreputable lenders operate in the bad credit loans space

 Many dishonest lenders operate online, and prey on people with bad credit, so make sure you evaluate the lender before you apply.